jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 $$F = \int_{}^{}{\text{dT}\ q\left( T \right) \mathbf{E}\left( T,S \right) } - \left( - \int_{}^{}{\text{dT}\ q \left( T \right)\ln{q\left( T \right)} } \right)$$

-Which (check that you see this from above) looks like it’s saying that ‘free energy’ is equal to an average energy, minus something that looks a little like a continuous version of the entropy[^10].
+Which (check that you see this from above) looks like it’s saying that ‘free energy’ is equal to an average energy, minus something that looks a little like a continuous version of the entropy[^9].
 This version of the formula is something you’ll hear Friston refer to often, because it's analagous to the  **Helmholtz free energy** from thermodynamics/statistical mechanics.
 The Helmholtz free energy is defined as the difference between the internal energy and the entropy of the system (multiplied by the temperature, but ignore that here).
 Here the term ‘free energy’ acquires some physical sense, being the quantity of energy in our system that is available to do useful work.

 ## Conclusion and Summary

 We motivated the Free Energy Principle with three big ideas about living organisms:

 - Eye on the (causal) prize
+  - Survival depends on you figuring out what causes your sense data, because that allows you to model your environment
+- All Reality is Virtual Reality
+  - Survival depends on interpreting noisy correlates of the causes you care about.
+You can't see the causes directly
 - Macro-pattern, micro-random
-- All Reality is Virtual Reality
+  - You are made of atoms doing lots of small, random things, which you must self-regulate to keep within a broader set of viable patterns

+Additionally, we learned:

+- We want to calculate the probability of our environment, given our sense data, but the integral is intractable
+- We use approximate Bayesian inference to get around this
+- The G-density is a probability density function that tells us how environmental states correlate with sensations: $P(T,S)$
+- The R-density is an internal best guess by the organism about the state of the environment: $q(T)$
+- Minimising the KL-Divergence lets us approximate the posterior
+- Free energy is an upper bound on surprisal

+-

 In the next post, we’ll take the background we developed here and build on it.
 We’ll take a deeper look at the R and G densities and some simplifying assumptions that allow us to write neat versions of them.
 The result will show the deep connection between the Free Energy Principle and Predictive Coding in the brain.